weixian-zhang/data-engineering/README.md

 <br />

-### Query Azure ARM Templates
+### Query Azure ARM Templates & Role Assignments

-An Apache Airflow data pipeline with Azure Databricks and Synapse Analytics orchestrating the collection, transformation and storage of ARM templates.
+An Apache Airflow data pipeline with Azure Databricks and Synapse Analytics orchestrating the collection, transformation, storage and visualization of ARM templates and role assignments.